 For most of our journals the use of the template is optional; however, you must use the Communication template for preparing Communications to ChemComm and Catalysis Science & Technology.
 For communications, use the Communication template; for all other article types (including reviews and Edge articles), use the article template.
+Please note that Faraday Discussions uses a single column format so it will look different to the tempate.

 Microsoft Word templates

 If using the LaTeX template, please provide us with both the native files and a PDF file of your manuscript including all of your figures (as this format is the most accessible to our reviewers).
+Please note as part of the publishing process, articles are converted to a different format for professional typesetting.

 We host our LaTeX templates with Overleaf, an authoring tool that helps collaborators easily prepare and edit their manuscripts with realtime format previewing, easy document sharing and collaboration, and user support and LaTeX help.